CUUATS/cuuats.datamodel/README.rst

 -------

 CUUATS Data Model was developed by Matt Yoder for the Champaign Urbana Urbanized Area Transportation Study (CUUATS).
+The many-to-many field was developed by Edmond Lai.